NCAR/echo-opt/echo/README.md

 ```
 ### Dependencies

-There are three files that must be supplied to use the optimize script:
+There are three files that must be supplied to use echo-opt:

 * A custom objective class that trains your model and returns the metric to be optimized.